 1. Power Off the Scooter

-You must turn off your scooter when charging to prevent charging and discharging the battery simultaneously, which could damage and affect its efficiency.
+You must turn off your scooter when charging to prevent charging and discharging your e-scooter battery simultaneously, which could damage and affect its efficiency.

 Check if the battery’s lights are off and the LCD screen isn’t on.